-Well, this best (short) list on building a long-lasting art brand can give you the most bang for your buck in the short time.
+This best (short) list on building a long-lasting art brand can give you the most bang for your buck in a short amount of time.

 These are actionable steps you can take today that’ll boost your art brand with a big return for your efforts.
 Even if you do just one or two of what I've got below, you'll see results for your time investment.